 Introduction to Human Rights

 The issue of human rights is important.
 In fact, when checking google trends on this and some related terms, the topic of human rights was markedly higher to related topics like women’s rights or civil rights.
-Human rights are basic – they’re foundational; yet they are the most often violated around the world.
-They’re also the most misunderstood in terms of their origin and our authority to exercise them.
+In this introduction to human rights, I’ll explain how foundational human rights are.
+Yet they’re also the most misunderstood in terms of their origin and our authority to exercise them.
 Moreover, if we don’t understand human rights, how can we possibly understand what women’s rights, civil rights, or religious rights entail?

 Generally speaking, we operate on certain assumptions concerning rights: